Galois Cohomology for Lubin-Tate $(\varphi_q,\Gamma_{LT})$-modules over Coefficient rings: Introduction

 This equivalence is a deep result that allows the computation of the Galois cohomology.
 In \cite{LH1}, Herr devised a technique to calculate the Galois cohomology by introducing a complex, namely, the \emph{Herr complex}.
 The Herr complex is defined on the category of \'{e}tale $(\varphi,\Gamma)$-modules and the cohomology groups of this complex turn out to match with the Galois cohomology groups on the category of $\mathbb{Z}_p$-adic representations of $G_K$.
 The results of Fontaine, along with this complex, play a crucial role in all the works pertaining to the computation of the Galois cohomology.
-In \cite{Flo}, Floric further extended the Herr complex to the False-Tate type curve extensions to include certain non-abelian extensions over cyclotomic $\mathbb{Z}_p$-extension.
+In \cite{Flo}, {\C Tavares Ribeiro} further extended the Herr complex to the False-Tate type curve extensions to include certain non-abelian extensions over cyclotomic $\mathbb{Z}_p$-extension.

-Note that the extension $K_{cyc}$ is obtained by adjoining the $p^n$-th roots of unity to $K$, and they are the $p^n$-torsion points of the multiplicative Lubin-Tate formal group $\mathbb{G}_m$ on $\mathbb{Q}_p$ with respect to the uniformizer $p$.
-Thus the cyclotomic $\mathbb{Z}_p$-extension is the same as the extension associated with the multiplicative Lubin-Tate formal group.
-It is natural to try to carry out this theory for arbitrary Lubin-Tate formal group over $K$.
-In this direction, there has been a lot of activity in recent years to develop the Fontaine theory for Lubin-Tate formal groups \cite{KR}, \cite{Berger2013}, \cite{Four-Xie}, \cite{Berger2016}, \cite{SV}, \cite{Ber-Four}, and \cite{Ber-Sch-Xie}, where the base field is a finite extension $K$ of $\mathbb{Q}_p$ with ring of integers $\mathcal{O}_K$ and uniformizer $\pi$.
+{\C In the case when $K=\mathbb{Q}_p$, note} that the extension $K_{cyc}$ is obtained by adjoining the $p^n$-th roots of unity to $K$, and they are the $p^n$-torsion points of the multiplicative Lubin-Tate formal group $\mathbb{G}_m$ on $\mathbb{Q}_p$ with respect to the uniformizer $p$.
+Thus {\C the extension $K_{cyc}$} is the same as the extension associated with the multiplicative Lubin-Tate formal group. {\C In this context, the computation of Galois cohomology using Fontaine's theory has found deep applications in Iwasawa theory over cyclotomic extensions as shown in \cite{CC}, as well as in the study of a $p$-adic Local Langlands correspondence over $\mathbb{Q}_p$.} It is natural to try to carry out this theory for \emph{arbitrary} Lubin-Tate formal group over $K$.
+In this direction, there has been a lot of activity in recent years to develop the Fontaine theory for Lubin-Tate formal groups \cite{KR}, \cite{Berger2013}, \cite{Four-Xie}, \cite{Berger2016}, \cite{SV}, \cite{Ber-Four}, and \cite{Ber-Sch-Xie} defined over a finite extension $L$ of $\mathbb{Q}_p$ with ring of integers $\mathcal{O}_L$ and uniformizer $\pi_L$.